No3371/TLD-NotSoSilly/README.md

 - Some items just won't work because how it's structured, like bedrolls, they have 2 modes: dropped/placed.
 These kinds of gears are hard to handle, so they are skipped.

 - The mod temporarily enables collision between gears for about 10 seconds after you placed a gear.
 So gears you placed will actually collide and pile up.

+- The gears will be teleported back to you if they are too far (10m) after 10 seconds, it doesn't matter if it falls out of the world.
+Toggle off NotSoSilly (Default: O) before you are going to leave your newly placed gear immediately.

 # Installation
 - Drop into `../Mods/`